satish-lovewanshi/satish-lovewanshi/README.md

 - 👋 Hi, I’m @satish-lovewanshi
 - 👀 I’m interested in web development
 - 🌱 I’m currently work on Php | Laravel | Python | Django
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking for Internship/Job on web development
 - 📫 How to reach via gmail :- satishlovewanshi1900@gmail.com or https://www.linkedin.com/in/satish-lovewanshi/

 <!---